 The different situation requirements cannot be given, as minimal towing machine capacity is required on smooth level surfaces to maximum on inclines or poor surface conditions.

 Before Towing

-1. Park the machine in the service position and stop the engine.
+1. Lower the implement to the ground with slight down pressure and stop the engine.